KnightJC/Jacks-Gym/README.md

 # About

 Jack's Gym is a state-of-the-art fitness center dedicated to helping individuals achieve their health and fitness goals.
 Our mission is to provide a supportive and motivating environment where members can improve their physical well-being, boost confidence, and lead healthier lifestyles.

-I
+# Designs
+__Surface__

+I have used a dark colour background to match the images.
+The overlays and text were more vibrant to make it stand out.
+This was a nice contrasting pair that made the overlay on the head bold.
+This also made the timetable, health benefits stand out much more too.
+This will help with Accessibility for visually impaired users.

+These colours feature throughout all the pages to keep consistency.

 # Features